bazel-contrib/rules_bazel_integration_test/README.md

 #### Recommended: Add Bazel versions to `MODULE.bazel`

-Load the `bazel_binaries` extension and specify the Bazel verions to download.
+Load the `bazel_binaries` extension and specify the Bazel versions to download.
 All version specifiers supported by [Bazelisk](https://github.com/bazelbuild/bazelisk#how-does-bazelisk-know-which-bazel-version-to-run) are supported.